pyscaffold/pyscaffold/CONTRIBUTING.rst

          git log --graph --decorate --pretty=oneline --abbrev-commit --all

-      to check for recurring communication patterns.
+      to look for recurring communication patterns.

 #.
 Please check that your changes don't break any unit tests with::